Product Announcement: MTD issues

-The chances of MTD being abandoned are extremely slim.
+So, the chances of MTD being abandoned are extremely slim.
 During my lifetime, the march of computers has seemed inevitable.
 Slowly but surely, computers have become a critical part of every aspect of life.
-Few people want to go back to the quill and pen, maybe backed up by abacuses and hand operated calculators.
 MTD is pushing both businesses and individuals to keep computer records but also to communicate digitally with HMRC.
 It seems unlikely that it will ever be rolled back.

-MTD for profit and loss, also known as MTD for corporation tax or income tax (for sole traders), will require every single business with sales of more than £10,000 per annum to submit quarterly profit and loss returns electronically.
+MTD for profit and loss, also known as MTD for ITSA, will require every sole trader business with sales of more than £10,000 per annum (that is businesses that aren't a limited liability company or equivalent, to submit quarterly profit and loss returns electronically.

-This means that everyone that is actually making a living from their business will fall under the new rules.
+This means that any sole trader making a living from their business will fall under the new rules.
 It embraces every little cottage industry.
-While MTD for VAT hit over a million businesses, MTD for profit and loss will impact several million.
+While MTD for VAT hit over a million businesses, MTD for ITSA will impact several million.

 It is likely to lead to an explosion in the use of computers and the need for a vast amount of support.
 After all, VAT registered businesses with minimum sales over £85k can afford an accountant.
-Most of these smaller businesses impacted by MTD for profit and loss can’t.
+Most of these smaller businesses impacted by MTD for ITSA can’t.

-Unknown to most, there is already a pilot program of MTD for profit and loss even though it won’t become compulsory for at least a couple of years.
+Unknown to most, there is already a pilot program of MTD for ITSA even though it won’t become compulsory until April 2024.